 You cannot deduct losses from business activities in which you don’t “materially participate”.
 There is still time to increase your participation in passive activities to meet the participation requirements.

-If you expect a loss, makes sure you meet the material participation standard.
-Tests include:
+If you expect a loss, make sure you meet the material participation standard.

 - Spend over 500 hours per year in day-to-day operations.